 - Double the recipe and make two 8-inch round cakes for a layer cake.

-- To keep the cake dairy-free, instead of topping it with whipped cream (as pictured in this post), top it with coconut whipped cream.
+- To keep the cake dairy-free, instead of topping it with whipped cream, top it with coconut whipped cream.

 - Instead of strawberries, top the cake with blueberries, raspberries, cherries or peaches.